-• What the FRC’s 2023/24 enforcement themes tell you about where your current file is most exposed
+- What the FRC’s 2023/24 enforcement themes tell you about where your current file is most exposed, and what they don’t

 What regulators actually flag on fraud

 The FRC’s 2023/24 Annual Enforcement Review identified five recurring themes from concluded cases.
 Professional scepticism appeared in every single one.
-Failure to understand the entity appeared alongside it.
-The FRC’s enforcement director stated that the past year was notable for the conclusion of several high-profile cases, most significantly the LCF and Carillion investigations.
+Failure to understand the entity sat alongside it.
+The FRC’s enforcement director called the year notable for the conclusion of several high-profile cases, most significantly LCF and Carillion.

-But the pattern is older than those cases.
-The FRC has opened 40 new cases in 2023/24, with 85% relating to audit.
-Of the recurring themes across current investigations, the approach to the risk of fraud sits alongside audit planning and revenue recognition, as well as objectivity and evidence documentation.
+But the pattern is older than those two files.
+The FRC opened 40 new cases in 2023/24, with 85% relating to audit.
+Across current investigations, the approach to the risk of fraud sits alongside audit planning, revenue recognition, objectivity, and evidence documentation.
 These are not isolated incidents.
-They are structural failures that repeat because the root causes go unaddressed.
+They are structural failures that repeat because root causes go unaddressed.

 The FCA added a new dimension in 2024 when it fined PwC £15 million for failing to report suspected fraud at London Capital & Finance.
-This was the FCA’s first-ever fine against an audit firm.
-The message was direct: auditors who suspect fraud and don’t report it to the regulator face consequences separate from and in addition to whatever the FRC does about the audit quality itself.
+That was the FCA’s first-ever fine against an audit firm.
+The message was direct: auditors who suspect fraud and don’t report it to the regulator face consequences separate from whatever the FRC does about audit quality.
 Under section 342(6) of the Financial Services and Markets Act 2000, auditors of FCA-regulated firms have a statutory duty to report suspicions of fraud promptly.
 PwC suspected fraud at LCF but didn’t report it to the FCA before resigning.
 That single omission cost £15 million.

-The European picture tells the same story with different names.
-EY audited Wirecard for over a decade and did not verify €1.9 billion in bank balances that turned out not to exist.
+The European picture tells the same story under different names.
+EY audited Wirecard for over a decade and never verified €1.9 billion in bank balances that turned out not to exist.
 KPMG audited Carillion and did not adequately challenge management’s going concern assumptions before the company collapsed owing £7 billion.
-In each case, the post-mortem identified failures that mapped directly to existing ISA requirements.
+In each case the post-mortem identified failures that mapped directly to existing ISA requirements.
 The standards were there.
 The application was not.

 The business model gap: why ISA 315 failures cause ISA 240 failures

-ISA 240.16 requires the engagement team to discuss how and where the financial statements might be susceptible to material misstatement due to fraud.
-That discussion is supposed to set aside the assumption that management is honest (ISA 240.A11).
-In practice, most team discussions treat this as a planning-day formality.
+ISA 240.16 requires the engagement team to discuss how and where the FS might be susceptible to material misstatement due to fraud.
+That discussion is supposed to set aside the assumption that management is honest ( ISA 240 .A11).
+In our experience, most team discussions treat this as a planning-day formality, a tick box exercise.
 Someone reads last year’s fraud risk factors.
 Everyone nods.
-The file gets updated.
+The WPs get updated.

 The problem starts earlier.
 ISA 315.19 requires auditors to understand the entity’s business model, including how it generates revenue.
 Without that understanding, you can’t identify where fraud hides.